Last updated: 15th June 2023.

-Nevertheless, they typically have large followings on social.
+Nevertheless, they typically have larger followings on social.

-Think about it; people want to be connected to senior leaders in their field.
-They want to read content, POVs and thought leadership from people within this very group.
+Think about it… people want to be connected to senior leaders in their field.
+They want to read content, POVs and thought leadership from people in this very group.

 As a Marketing Executive, I want to be connected with Marketing Directors, CMOs, Heads of Marketing, Marketing Academics, etc.

-The point is, people seek out these connections, and they want to engage with those who can add value to their own social feeds, development and education and professional career.
+The point is, people seek out these connections, and they want to engage with those who can add value to their own social feeds, personal development, education, and professional career.

 So, not only do this group of employees have a huge audience, but they generate eye-watering reach and engagement, too!

-Needless to say, you shouldn’t be forgetting about them either!
+Needless to say, you shouldn’t be forgetting about them.

 Group 5: Content Creators & Platform Ambassadors